 At the end of each course we provide class certificates to students who require them.

-Oxford Latinitas was founded by Guenevera Jo in 2017, as a student society at the University of Oxford, running increasingly sought-after term-time classes, seminars and musical evenings, and study trips to the Accademia Vivarium Novum (AVN) in Rome.
+The Oxford Latinitas Project was founded by Guenevera Jo and some friends in 2017, as a student society at the University of Oxford, running increasingly sought-after term-time classes, seminars and musical evenings, and, during the vacations, study trips to the Accademia Vivarium Novum (AVN) in Rome.
 In the summer of 2020 we ceased all contact with the AVN.
-In that year we took our classes and seminars online, and ran our first Summer Schools; and in 2021 we incorporated as an independent company and launched our tutoring service and a wider range of study trips to locations with classical connections.
+In that year we took our classes and seminars online, and ran our first Summer Schools; and in 2021 we incorporated as an independent company, Oxford Latinitas Ltd, and launched our tutoring service and a wider range of study trips to locations with classical connections.
 Although the company was set up by people who met through Classics at Oxford University, it is entirely independent of the University.

 - Leadership Team